 The ATP recognizes that past transportation planning practices have tended to emphasize vehicular traffic rather than the needs of pedestrians.
 This emphasis has created built environments that are difficult and unsafe for pedestrians.
-The AMATS Traffic Crashes and Safety Performance Measures 2017-2019 report found that there were 466 pedestrian-related crashes from 2017 to 2019 with 385 (83 %) resulting in an injury.
-By comparison - 24 % of the region's vehicular-related crashes resulted in an injury during the same three-year period.
-Tragically, 24 of the area's pedestrian-related crashes resulted in a fatality.
-Among the more troubling findings from the report is that 97 (19.4 %) of these crashes involve people under the age of 18.
+The AMATS area Traffic Crashes and Safety Performance Measures 2017-2019 Report found that there were 501 pedestrian-related crashes from 2015 to 2017 with 418 (83 percent) resulting in an injury.
+By comparison - 24 percent of the region's vehicular-related crashes resulted in an injury during the same three-year period.
+Tragically, 21 of the area's pedestrian-related crashes resulted in a fatality.
+Among the more troubling findings from the report is that 97 (19.4 percent) of these crashes involve people under the age of 18.
 The following graph shows pedestrian-related crashes in the AMATS area since 2008.